-The final project is due three weeks following the last class session.
+The final project is due no later than the first day of the Spring semester (February 13).
 For each week delay, 5 points will be deducted from the project grade.

 The project (worth 70 percent of the final grade) requires that you do the following: